 The Basis of the Allegation

 "And when He had taken some bread and given thanks, He broke it and gave it to them, saying, "This is My body which is given for you; do this in remembrance of Me."
-And when He had taken a cup and given thanks, He said, "Take this and share it among yourselves; for I say to you, will not drink of the fruit of the vine from now on until the kingdom of God comes."
+And when He had taken a cup and given thanks, He said, "Take this and share it among yourselves; for I say to you, I will not drink of the fruit of the vine from now on until the kingdom of God comes."
 (Luke 22:17-20)

 Apostle Paul, in his letter to the Church in Corinth, asked the Christians, "Is not the cup of blessing which we bless a sharing in the blood of Christ?
 Is not the bread which we break a sharing in the body of Christ?"
 (1 Corinthians 10:16)

-So as to understand what Jesus meant by 'eating his body' and 'drinking his blood,' it's important to know what cannibalism entails.
+In order to understand what Jesus meant by 'eating his body' and 'drinking his blood,' it's important to know what cannibalism entails.

 What is Cannibalism?